 Once you have made your decision between the two systems you will face the next hurdle: admissions.
 The local system has a very strict procedure to follow, which applies across the board.
 Admissions are handled entirely by MOE and for international students trying to get a placement from years P2 upwards, they will need to sit an assessment exam (AEIS) before admission will be considered.
 Do have a look at the admissions policies for students set by the Ministry of Education.
 For those students who have one parent who is a Singaporean Citizen, the procedure will be different and you are advised to contact MOE directly at firstname.lastname@example.org.

 For parents who wish to enrol their child for P1 in a local school, this will be undertaken in a number of phases during the year.
 Your phase to apply directly at the school of your choice will depend on your status here in Singapore.
 To find out which phase your child would qualify for, you should take a look at this guide to local school admission phases.
-If your child is unsuccessful in gaining a place during any of these phases, then you would need to approach MOE directly who will try their best to help on a case-by-case basis.
+If your child is unsuccessful in gaining a place during any of these phases, then appeal is, sadly, no longer an option.

 For parents wishing to enrol their children into the international schools, again each school has a different procedure.
 Most schools have waiting lists and each school has its own policies with regards to admissions.
 In your first instance you are best to get in touch with the schools you are keen on to arrange a tour, and then speak with their designated Admissions Officer once you have decided where to apply.
 Singaporean citizens are not allowed to attend international schools unless they have special dispensation given to them by MOE.
 To do so, you would need to approach MOE directly to state your case.